gbrlpzz/ndvi-vegetation-cover-change/docs/methodology.typ

 )

 === Dense Canopy (≥ 0.6)
-The USGS explicitly states that "dense vegetation such as that found in temperate and tropical forests... typically exhibits NDVI values of approximately 0.6 to 0.9" (USGS, n.d.).
-This threshold is the primary basis for defining the "Dense Canopy" class.
+The USGS states that "dense vegetation such as that found in temperate and tropical forests... typically exhibits NDVI values of approximately 0.6 to 0.9" (USGS, n.d.).
+This serves as the default reference value for the "Dense Canopy" class, though users should calibrate this based on local phenology.

 === Sparse Vegetation (0.2 – 0.4)
 USGS defines "shrub and grassland" as typically falling between 0.2 and 0.5 (USGS, n.d.).
-This methodology uses 0.2–0.4 for sparse and 0.4–0.6 for transitional to segment this broad range.
+This methodology uses 0.2–0.4 for sparse and 0.4–0.6 for transitional, but these parameters are exposed in the configuration to allow for regional tuning.

+== Sensitivity Analysis

+The system includes a `SENSITIVITY_ADJUSTMENT` parameter (default 0.0) that applies a global offset to all NDVI thresholds.
+This allows researchers to test the stability of classification results against threshold variations (e.g., ±0.05), providing a mechanism to assess the robustness of the detected changes.

 #block(
   fill: rgb("#FFF3CD"),